treste91/Great-Place-to-Work-Lists/docs/frontend/yearly_list.rst

 The list of the companies that participated in the displayed yearly list are presented after the banner section.
 The companies are listed according to the ranking they achieved.

+The template used for each company contains the following information:

+* The company's name,

+* The company's indusrty,

+* The company's location,

+* A link to the company's great place to work reviews profile, and

+* The company's quote.

+.. image:: yearly_list_view_2.png
+   :scale: 50 %
+   :alt: yearly_list_view_2
+   :align: center

 Other links
 ^^^^^^^^^^^

 Some usefull links are placed next to the participations:

-* Recent lists releases
+* Recent lists releases.
 This section presents a list of the most recently created yearly lists.

-* List archive

-In this section different yearly lists are chronologically listed.
+* List archive.
+In this section the yearly lists that belong in the curent list are chronologically listed.

-.. image:: yearly_list_view_2.png
-   :scale: 50 %
-   :alt: yearly_list_view_2
-   :align: center

 Layouts
 -------